Updated May 2026 · Verified against Government of Newfoundland and Labrador — Department of Energy and Mines guidelines

 50%

-NL Innovation and Business Development Fund (IBDF) provides up to Up to 50% of eligible costs (non-repayable). $80M total over 10 years.
+NL Innovation and Business Development Fund (IBDF) provides Up to 50% of eligible costs (non-repayable). $80M total over 10 years.
 Non-repayable contributions covering up to 50% of eligible project costs for Newfoundland and Labrador businesses in the energy supply and service sector, including those diversifying into other energy sectors.
 The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
-(As of March 2026, verified against Government of Newfoundland and Labrador — Department of Energy and Mines program guidelines)
+(As of May 2026, verified against Government of Newfoundland and Labrador — Department of Energy and Mines program guidelines)

 Eligibility & Details